-The road has been very recently re-laid with the T rail, and the speed is now equal to anything in the United States.
-Very pleasant cars, careful engineers, and the most affable conductor to be found between this and the unknown regions about the North Pole.

-The Cars-Blossom's Grove-Workhouse-Mr. Coe's residence.
+The road has been very recently re-laid with the T rail, and the speed is now equal to anything The Cars-Blossom's Grove-Workhouse-Mr. Coe's residence.

-We are moving-quicker and quicker; ah, there See how the houses flit by us! should we do, were it not for Railroads? derful creature is man.
-Is'nt he.
-Mamma? are now flying through Sixth-street, and now we are out of town.
-You see that picturesque grove on the left-that is BLOSSOM'S GROVE; and that large brick building, with the dark wing of blue stone, having its windows thickly barred with iron, is the Workhouse, a structure not more than two years old, yet it could tell full many a tale of crime; for, its young walls are darkly experienced in the wickedness of Adam's sons and daughters.
-A short time since it took fire, or rather was set on fire, and the roof and upper part were considerably Yet the terrified inmates did not dare to escape.
-We are now running up hill. sion of cut stone, with the rich Grecian portico, which you see on the right is Mr. Coe's, a citizen of wealth and repute.
+We are moving-quicker and quicker; ah, there we go.
+See how the houses flit by us!
+What should we do, were it not for Railroads?
+Wonderful creature is man.
+Is'nt he, Mamma? are now flying through Sixth-street, and now we are out of town.
+You see that picturesque grove on the left-that is Blossom's Grove; and that large brick building, with the dark wing of blue stone, having its windows thickly barred with iron, is the Workhouse, a structure not more than two years old, yet it could tell full many a tale of crime; for, its young walls are darkly experienced in the wickedness of Adam's sons and daughters.
+A short time since it took fire, or rather was set on fire, and the roof and upper part were considerably burnt.
+Yet the terrified inmates did not dare to escape.
+We are now running up hill.
+That Mansion of cut stone, with the rich Grecian portico, which you see on the right is Mr. Coe's, a citizen of wealth and repute.
 And on the left, that Gothic castle is the property of the United States Government, and is used for a Military Engineer's Office, and residence of the Lieutenant's family.
 This castle or castellated mansion was erected by Colonel James McKay, a citizen of taste and spirit, and was purchased from him by the government, for thirty thousand dollars.
 On part of the land they have erected a redoubt or fort, which you may see adjoining it.